jacobproffer/iterm2-fallout/README.md

 # Fallout Color Preset for iTerm2

-Attempting to match the color palette of the Pip-Boy interface in Fallout 3/4.
+Attempting to match the color palette of the terminal in Fallout 4.

 ![](https://raw.githubusercontent.com/jacobproffer/iterm2-fallout/master/img/iterm2-fallout-preview.png)